 #24 – Real Steel

-Mommy Bear’s Opinion – My favorite part about the movie was to watch Charlie build his relationship with his estranged son, Max, and to see Charlie change throughout the movie.
+Mommy Bear’s Family Movie Review – My favorite part about the movie was to watch Charlie build his relationship with his estranged son, Max, and to see Charlie change throughout the movie.
 There is quite a bit of action that will appeal to men.
 This movie is similar to other boxing movies but with giant robots.
 I thought the robot boxing was fun to watch even though the movie was predictable.

 Summary – Enter the not-so-distant future where boxing has gone high-tech — 2000-pound, 8-foot tall steel robots have taken over the ring.
 Starring Hugh Jackman as Charlie Kenton, a washed-up fighter turned small-time promoter, Real Steel is a riveting, white-knuckle action ride that will leave you cheering.
 When Charlie hits rock bottom, he reluctantly teams up with his estranged son Max (Dakota Goyo) to build and train a championship contender.
 As the stakes in the thrill-packed arena are raised, Charlie and Max, against all odds, get one last shot at a comeback.